-- There is no better way to light your charcoal than with a chimney starter.
-Remove the cooking grate from your grill, fill the top of your chimney starter with charcoal, and use either newspaper or firestarters to light the coals from the bottom.
+- One of the best techniques to light your charcoal grill is with a chimney starter.
+Remove the cooking grate from your grill, fill the top of your chimney starter with charcoal, and use either newspaper or fire starters to light the coals from the bottom.
 A chimney starter works by creating an updraft.
 The hot air from the fire rises and sucks oxygen in through the bottom, which ignites the coals.
 In about fifteen minutes, your coals will be white hot and ready to use.
 Make sure your vents on the bottom of your grill are open, pour the charcoal into the bottom of your grill, replace the cooking grate, and you're ready to go!
 How about spreading the coals?
 Check out the Stainless Steel Charcoal Rake.

-- Using a looftlighter makes lighting charcoal super easy, and will allow you to begin grilling in a matter of minutes.
-Simply arrange your charcoal in the bottom of your grill, place the looftlighter into the charcoal, and press the button.
+- The Looftlighter makes lighting charcoal super easy, and will allow you to begin grilling in a matter of minutes.
+Simply arrange your charcoal in the bottom of your grill, place the Looftlighter into the charcoal, and press the button.
 Once sparks appear, pull the Looftlighter slightly backwards and allow the air from the Looftlighter to spread the flame.
 No lighter fluid, no matches, no hassle.

 - Electric Starter:

 - An electric charcoal starter is a coil similar to those on a hotplate.
 Arrange your coals, and place the coil into the pile.
-As the coals begin to ignite, remove the coil and mix the them together.
-It ignites only the coals that are in contact with the coil, so you'll need to effectively stir them to make sure they're all lit.
+As the coals begin to ignite, remove the coil and mix them together.
+Electric starters ignite only the coals that are in contact with the coil, so you'll need to stir the coals to make sure they're all lit.

 Discarding Dust and Ashes

 The easiest way to stop a charcoal fire is to suffocate it.
 By closing all air vents, the coals will die in about an hour.
 If using a non-ceramic grill, you can also extinguish a charcoal fire with water.
 Keep in mind that wet ashes can form a crust that can be difficult to clean and can also corrode your grill.
 While the coals are burning out, use this opportunity to clean your grill grates so they are ready the next time you grill.